mboyea/resume/src/resume.md

 #### **Frontend WordPress Developer** for *Webcom Resources LLC* `\hfill`{=latex} 01/19 - 04/19

-Designed websites in WordPress for businesses and local governing agencies.
-Applied effective digital marketing strategies, improving the online visibility of clients.
+Designed websites in WordPress for local businesses and governing agencies.
+Applied effective web design, SEO, & digital marketing strategies, improving the online visibility & conversions of 4 clients.

 <!---Proficient in agile project management to facilitate smooth product launches.
 Skilled in debugging both functionality and performance of software products.